tianyishan/Blind_Deconvolution/README.md

 # PRIDA_CPP

-PRIDA stands for Provably Robust Image Deconvolution Algorithm.
+PRIDA is developed by the lab of computer vision in University of Wisconsin Madison.
+It stands for Provably Robust Image Deconvolution Algorithm, a image deblurring algorithm.
-It is a algorithm to deblur images.

-This is a cpp implementation of PRIDA.
+This code is a C++ reliaztion of PRIDA.

 PRIDA is Provably Robust Image Deconvolution.
 A blind deconvolution algorithm.